ionic-team/capacitor-site/docs/guides/splash-screens-and-icons.md

 ---
 title: Creating Splash Screens and Icons
+sidebar_label: Splash Screens and Icons
 description: Use cordova-res to generate resource images for native projects
 contributors:
   - dotNetkow
 ---

-# Creating Splash Screens and Icons

 Initial support for splash screen and icon generation is now available.
 For complete details, see the [cordova-res docs](https://github.com/ionic-team/cordova-res).